M5ez/M5ez/README.md

 **`bool setCaption(String name, String caption)`**

-As the name implies, changes the caption (but not the name) of the item specfied either by position or by name.
+As the name implies, changes the caption (but not the name) of the item specified either by position or by name.

 **`int16_t getItemNum(String name)`**